Don't call it UUID!

 Repeat after me: 8-4-4-4-12

 All those numbers are represented by strings consisting of hexadecimal characters.
-Meaning each and every character can either be 0-9 or a-f (NOT a-z because it's hexadecimal).
+Meaning each and every character can either be 0-9 or a-f (NOT a-z because that wouldn't be hexadecimal).

 There is no "It has to be a 3 at the seventh position".
 No. All hexadecimal, all random.
 W